MichelDeudon/formations/content/en/course/pc/_index.md

 ---
 title: 🧪 Physics, Chemistry
 linkTitle: Physics, Chemistry
 summary: Tutoring in physics and chemistry at college and high school level in Montpellier.
-Statistical physics, quantum computing, data science for higher education.
+Statistical physics and quantum computing, for higher education.
 date: '2015-01-04'
 type: book
 tags: